-Monte Paschi looks to leave "emergency room" and return to profit
+Monte Paschi looks to leave 'emergency room' and return to profit

 Italy has pledged more than 20 billion euros of taxpayer money in the space of a week to rescue three of its banks, but the country's wider financial sector is still weighed down by around 300 billion euros of non-performing loans (NPLs).

+At the end of last month, Rome committed up to 17 billion euros to rescue regional banks Popolare di Vicenza and Veneto Banca though it said the final bill would be much lower, adding the state might even turn a profit from the bailouts.

+"The Monte Paschi plan looks good but we need to see execution.
+Still, coming after the Veneto rescues it settles nerves about Italy's banking system," said Zenit fund manager Stefano Fabiani.

-In its 2017-2021 plan, Monte dei Paschi sees a return on equity of more than 10 percent in 2021, a headcount reduction of around 5,500 and a fall in the number of branches to around 1,400 from some 2,000 in 2016 as it seeks to ensure the lender is profitable in the long term.
+In its 2017-2021 plan, Monte dei Paschi sees a headcount reduction of around 5,500 to just over 20,000 and a fall in the number of branches to around 1,400 from some 2,000 in 2016 as it seeks to ensure the lender is profitable in the long term.

+It expects to reach a return on equity of more than 10 percent in 2021 while its CET1 ratio, a measure of financial strength, is seen at 14.7 percent from 8.2 percent in 2016.

-The bank will sell 28.6 billion euros of gross bad loans, of which 26.1 billion euros will be securitized through a transfer to a privately funded special vehicle on market terms, with the operation partially funded by bank rescue fund Atlante II.
+Crucially, the bank will sell 28.6 billion euros of gross bad loans, of which 26.1 billion will be securitized through a transfer to a privately funded vehicle on market terms, with the operation partially funded by bank rescue fund Atlante II.

-Its CET1 ratio, a measure of financial strength, is expected to be at 14.7 percent in 2021, it added.
+The bank said it would sell securitized notes to Atlante II at 21 cents on the euro.
+"We are in line if not slightly above recent market transactions," Morelli said.

-Morelli said 5.5 billion euros in deposits were recovered in the first quarter, adding "liquidity is not an issue any more".
+The CEO, who expects the bank's shares to relist in the second half of September, said 5.5 billion euros in deposits were recovered in the first quarter, adding liquidity was no longer an issue.

+"The bank managed to stay alive," he said, referring to the close shadowing of the lender by European authorities.
+"We negotiated the plan with the EU Commission line by line."

+Rome is under the spotlight for taking advantage of exceptions in EU rules designed to stop the use of taxpayer money to deal with bank crises.

 Policymakers now want Italy to come up with a solution for tackling NPLs without requiring any more government money to prop up its beleaguered banking sector.

-European Central Bank vice president Vitor Constancio said on Wednesday there needed to be swift action to establish a stronger secondary market in Europe for non-performing loans and policy changes to incentives banks, investors and the authorities to tackle the issue more effectively.
+European Central Bank vice president Vitor Constancio said on Wednesday there needed to be swift action to establish a stronger secondary market in Europe for non-performing loans and policy changes to incentivise banks, investors and the authorities to tackle the issue more effectively.

 "Partial solutions and further delays are not options if we want to tackle the problem of NPLs" he wrote in Italy's main business newspaper Il Sole 24 Ore.

-(Reporting by Stephen Jewkes and Agnieszka Flak; Editing by Susan Fenton/Keith Weir)
+Additional reporting by Agnieszka Flak in Milan and Foo Yun Chee in Brussels; Editing by Susan Fenton/Keith Weir